Tomava/Information/README.md

 ## [DailyNotifier](https://github.com/Tomava/DailyNotifier)

 This project taught me more about APIs and automatic web page scaping as well as some regular expression and HTML on the way.
 Also handling API-keys and using *.env* file to store them and not add them to version control.
-The project is nicely organized.
+The project is nicely organized and easy to edit later on.
+Beautifulsoup-library could have been used instead of regex to read pages.

 ## [Minesweeper](https://github.com/Tomava/Minesweeper)